Pest control hub

 What does it look like?

 Hornwort is a perennial submerged aquatic plant.
 It doesn’t form true roots, but may be anchored to sediment by stems, or forms free-floating mats.
 Stems are up to approximately 7m tall, and branched.
 Leaves are 10-40mm long, narrow, branched and whorled forming complex architecture.
 Flowers are minute, and there is no evidence of viable seed set in New Zealand.
-Vegetative spread via stem fragments.
+Vegetative spread is via stem fragments.

 Freshwater bodies, including drainage channels, lakes and farm ponds.
 Prefers shallow shorelines and sediment accumulation, therefore less problematic in steep-sided reservoirs.
 Tolerates range of lake nutrient levels, from oligotrophic to hypertrophic.
 Tolerates wide temperature range (5-30°C optimal, but capable of tolerating ice cover).
 Occupies a range of water depths, down to 15.5m.

 Vegetative spread only.
 Establishes from stem fragments moved between water bodies.
 Human movement is the main vector between water bodies.
 May be spread accidentally, as fragments attach to nets, boats and other gear, or intentionally as habitat for co-released pest fish.
 Risk factors for infestation of lakes include proximity to areas of dense human habitation, proximity to highways, and large lake areas.
 There is also a natural dispersal by downstream or flood-mediated movement of fragments.